Illilawa, New South Wales

 Illilawa is a locality in the central part of the Riverina, in New South Wales, Australia.
-It is about 18 kilometres north east of Hay and 48 kilometres south west of Gunbar by road.
+It is located along the Murrumbidgee River in the Hay Local Government Area.
+Its population is unknown, due to its small size it was not counted separately on Australia's most recent census.

 Other than private residences and buildings in the area of the small rural population, Illilawa is the site of a disused railway station.